dmirman-zz/gazer/README.md

 ## Updates (Janurary 2020)

-Added Hershman et al.'s (2008) blink algo.
+Added Hershman et al.'s (2008) blink detection algo based on pupillary noise.
 I will be posting a walkthrough on how to use it with gazeR sometime soon.

 ## Updates (December 2020)